aderaaij/totallystatical/readme.md

 * `templates` - Compile jade templates

 #### clean
-Deletes build folder.
+Deletes entire build folder.

 Uses:
 * `del` plugin

 #### bower
-Checks if bower dependencies in bower.json are installed, and if not, installs them.
+Checks if bower dependencies specified in the `bower.json` file are installed, and if not, installs them.

 Uses:
 * `gulp-bower`